vleeuwenmenno/gphoto2_cl_binding/README.md

 # AstroShutter Cli wrapper

 This is a wrapper for gphoto2 CLI.
+(WARNING This classlib depends on gphoto2 command, not libgphoto2!)

 Currently it has been tested to work on the following platforms: